madetech/learn/workshops/05-Refactoring-Workshop/README.md

 # To Do

-Using the [Yatzy Refactoring Kata](https://github.com/emilybache/Yatzy-Refactoring-Kata) by Emily Bache, practice applying small refactoring from the [catalog of refactorings](https://refactoring.com/catalog/?filter=books-rubyref,books-radio-appear).
+Using the [Yatzy Refactoring Kata](https://github.com/emilybache/Yatzy-Refactoring-Kata) by Emily Bache, practice applying refactorings from the [catalog of refactorings](https://refactoring.com/catalog/?filter=books-rubyref,books-radio-appear).

 # Notes